-The drilling techniques reported in Appendix DEL of the CCA and Appendix Data of the CRA are still being implemented by area drillers.
-There were a total of 120 hydrocarbon wells spudded, not necessarily completed, in the New Mexico portion of the Delaware Basin from September 1, 2006 through August 31, 2007.
+The drilling techniques reported in CCA, Appendix DEL and CRA-2004, Appendix Data are still being implemented by area drillers.
+There were a total of 138 hydrocarbon wells spudded, not necessarily completed, in the New Mexico portion of the Delaware Basin from September 1, 2007 through August 31, 2008.
 This number is derived from the databases maintained by the DBDSP.
 In reality, the number of new wells is higher; but the paperwork on some of the wells has not yet been filed with the NMOCD or will be filed after this report is issued.
 Therefore, those wells are not included in the count listed above.

-Rotary drilling rigs were used to drill all 120 wells.
+Rotary drilling rigs were used to drill all 138 wells.
 Some have been completed as oil wells, others as gas wells, while the rest are still in the process of being completed.
 All were conventionally drilled utilizing mud as a medium for circulation.
-Thirty-three of these wells were in the nine-township area.
-The depths of the completed wells in the nine-township area range from 7,850 feet to 15,300 feet.
-Outside of the nine-township area the depths of the completed wells range from 4,000 feet to 15,861 feet.
+Twenty-six of these wells were in the nine-township area.
+The depths of the completed wells in the nine-township area range from 7,860 feet to 12,525 feet.
+Outside of the nine-township area the depths of the completed wells range from 1,850 feet to 14,250 feet.

 A technique used by operators to increase production is to drill a well horizontally after a target depth is reached, which allows for more of the wellbore area to be in the production zone.
-As reported in Appendix DEL, this technique is not often used in this area because of the increased costs due to the additional drilling time needed.
+As reported in CCA, Appendix DEL, this technique is not often used in this area because of the increased costs due to the additional drilling time needed.
 The DBDSP monitors directional and horizontally drilled wells only in the nine-township area (See Figure 3).
-None of the 33 new wells spudded during the last year in the nine-township area had horizontally drilled components.
+None of the 26 new wells spudded during the last year in the nine-township area had horizontally drilled components.